QuantEcon/book-networks-public/_sources/ch_opt.md

 )
 ```

-Now we define exogonous supply and transport costs.
+Now we define exogenous supply and transport costs.

 ```{code-cell}
 b = (10, 0, 0, -10)